A Combustion CFD Study on the Pre-Chamber Jet Combustion Technology for Large Motorcycle Gasoline Engine

 Content

-The objective of this study is to enhance the full-load output and improve the part-load thermal efficiency of a gasoline spark-ignition engine for large motorcycles.
-To achieve these goals, it is essential to increase the combustion speed and mitigate knocking.
-Therefore, a passive-type pre-chamber jet combustion system was applied.
+The objective of this study is to enhance the full-load power and the partial-load thermal efficiency of a gasoline spark-ignition engine for large motorcycles.
+To achieve these goals, it is important to increase the combustion speed and mitigate knocking, so a passive pre-chamber jet combustion system was evaluated.
 In the specification study, a three-dimensional combustion simulation incorporating detailed chemical kinetics was used to analyze the combustion mechanism, including knocking detection.
-For full-load conditions, a passive-type pre-chamber jet combustion was applied.
-Increasing the compression ratio promoted the inflow of air-fuel mixtures into the pre-chamber during the compression stroke and reduced residual gases.
-This intensified pre-chamber combustion and extended the jet penetration length.
-Consequently, the pre-chamber jet combustion system accelerated combustion by increasing turbulent kinetic energy in the main chamber through jets ejected from the pre-chamber.
-By increasing the compression ratio by 2.0, the full-load output improved by 4.3% compared to conventional SI combustion.
-Under part-load conditions, the passive-type pre-chamber jet combustion system faced challenges, such as reduced jet temperature due to increased residual gas in the pre-chamber, heat loss at the orifices, and excessive initial jet penetration, which prevented ignition in the main chamber.
-To address these issues, a dual-plug pre-chamber jet combustion system was implemented, where main chamber side-plug ignition was followed by pre-chamber ignition.
-The pre-chamber jet 2plug combustion system enhanced jet ignition through flame interaction in the main chamber, resulting in increased combustion speed.
-Furthermore, relocating the main chamber side plug to a position between the exhaust valves closer to the bore center improved combustion speed and mitigated knocking.
-As a result, the pre-chamber jet 2plug combustion system, with the side plug located between the exhaust valves, improved part-load thermal efficiency by 2.1 percentage points compared to conventional SI combustion.
+For full-load conditions, a passive pre-chamber jet combustion system was evaluated.
+It accelerated combustion by increasing turbulent kinetic energy in the main chamber through jets sprayed from the pre-chamber.
+By increasing the compression ratio by 2.0, the full-load indicated work increased by 3.6% compared to conventional SI combustion.
+Under partial-load conditions, the passive pre-chamber jet combustion system faced challenges, such as reduced jet temperature due to increased residual gas in the pre-chamber, heat loss at the holes, and excessive initial jet penetration, which inhibited ignition in the main chamber.
+To address these issues, the pre-chamber jet 2-plug combustion system was evaluated, where main-chamber side-plug ignition was followed by pre-chamber ignition.
+The pre-chamber jet 2-plug combustion system enhanced jet ignition through flame interaction in the main chamber, resulting in increased combustion speed.
+Furthermore, relocating the main-chamber side-plug to a position between the exhaust valves closer to the bore center increased combustion speed and mitigated knocking.
+As a result, the pre-chamber jet 2-plug combustion system, with the side-plug located between the exhaust valves, enhanced partial-load indicated thermal efficiency by 1.7 percentage points compared to conventional SI combustion.

 Meta TagsDetails